usgs-makerspace/Journal/README.md

 Now this brings us to the third place where the zoom extents in the are defined, and that is at the layer level.
 So far we have discussed how to control the zoom levels of the entire map (at map creation), of the entire source (when we define the tile source), and now we will describe the zoom extents at the layer level and how that relates to 'overzoom'.
-After the 'sources' are defined in the Mapbox style sheet the different layers are styles.
-Each vector tile 'source' can contain many 'layers', and each of those can be given 'minzoom' and 'maxzoom' extents.
+After the 'sources' are defined in the Mapbox style sheet the different layers are styled.
+Each vector tile 'source' can contain many 'layers', and each of those can be given 'minzoom' and 'maxzoom' parameters.
 ```
 Example of a 'layer' defined in the Mapbox gl style sheet
             {